-Click tracking in Sales emails allows us to know that a contact clicked a link in the email, but the tracking from the link click is not associated to the page view that may happen as a result of that click.
+Click tracking in Sales Starter or Professional emails indicates when a contact clicked a link in the email.
+However, the link click tracking is not associated with the page view that may happen as a result of that click.

-Emails sent through the Marketing Email tool have additional types of tracking, such as Identity Tracking, which is on by default.
-Identity tracking allow us to associate analytics activity triggered by the email to be associated to the recipient’s contact record.
+Emails sent through your Marketing email tool have additional types of tracking, such as identity tracking, which is enabled by default.
+With identity tracking, you can associate page activity triggered by the email with the recipient’s contact record.
 The same is not true of Sales emails, even with click tracking.

 The HubSpot tracking code is firing on the page.
 This drops a cookie on the visitor’s browser.

 The cookie that is tracking that visitor’s activity is associated to a contact record in HubSpot.
 This occurs when:

 Regardless of what type of email someone clicks a link in to reach your website, if the HubSpot tracking code is firing correctly, we will track that visitor’s page views by dropping a cookie on their browser.
 However, if #2 above has not happened, then we cannot associate that cookie (and thus those page views) to a contact record.